 10% - Introduction to Vectorworks Tutorial -- a step by step, self-paced introduction to drafting a simple 2d elevation, along with modeling, texturing, and lighting 3d space.

 25% - Replicating a Master Project- adaptation of an existing professional design of your choosing into an existing performance space on the Cornell campus.
-The design can be for a live television reality show, film interior, industrial product showcase, convention exhibition or unit set for a Shakespeare play.
+The design can be for a live television reality show, film setting, industrial product showcase, convention exhibition or unit set for a Shakespeare play.

-5% In Class Final Project
+5% In-class Final Project

 Late projects receive minus one grade penalty (example: A down to B)

 Attendance policy - Every two unexcused absence = -5%.
 Every two late arrivals = one absence.

 General VW Resources

 Course structure: Generally, during the first half of each class the instructor will introduce new techniques using the CAD applications that apply to the current or forthcoming assignment.
 The remainder of the class will used as a lab during which the student will practice those techniques or work on the current assignment.
 The instructor will be present to answer questions, help trouble-shoot issues, and provide overall guidance toward successful completion of the assignments.

 All course information will be presented through instructor demonstrations, class discussions, and student presentations.
 Therefore, regular attendance and active class participation is essential.
 Even if you do not have your own work to present, please come to class, so you can benefit and learn from the challenges and discoveries of your classmates.

 Typically the first part of Tuesday classes will be dedicated to student presentations of completed assignments or work in progress.
 The remainder of class will be instructor demonstration and supervised lab time.